Dataset documentation

 - Bathymetry (depth below sea level) is included in the dataset.
 Most GPXZ API endpoints have an option to remove bathymetry and return an elevation of 0 for locations at sea.

-Coverage and resolution
+Coverage

-- While lidar coverage for your country of interest may look patchy, these source datasets usually prioritise areas where people live and which researchers study.
+- While high-resolution lidar coverage for your country of interest may look patchy, these source datasets usually prioritise areas where people live and which researchers study.

-- Resolution is given in metres, and represents horizontal precision.
+- Resolution is given in metres and represents horizontal precision.
 A 30m dataset will be unable to capture topographic features smaller than 30m.

 Process